fikayo-sanni/ductape-docs/docs/products/connecting-apps.md

 ## Using Connected Apps

-Once connected, use apps in your workflows:
+Once connected, use apps in your features:

 ```typescript
 // Run an action from a connected app (product/env from Ductape constructor)